All Products

 .option("parquet.encryption.footer.key" , "kf")

-// The name and on-premises path of the ciphertext dataset.
+// The local path where the ciphertext dataset is stored.

 .parquet("enc_customer")